Community Matters

 Sexual Assault Prevention Ongoing: Healthy Relationships and Sexual Assault Prevention Ongoing: Taking Action are online education courses offered to continuing undergraduate students based on their year in school to expand their knowledge on sexual assault prevention, related campus policies, and campus resources.

-Special note to transfer, re-entry, and older students — Even though you may be of legal drinking age and/or may have already considered your drinking behaviors, we ask you to complete the program, because:
+Special note to transfer, re-entry, and older students — Even though you may be of legal drinking age and/or may have already considered your drinking behaviors, we ask you to complete the program because:

 1. Your academic and social life at the University of Michigan may be affected by students whose drinking attitudes are less well-established than yours.